Dev-Rikshith/Dev-Rikshith/README.md

 ## About Me

-I’m a passionate Machine Learning Engineer 🤖✨ with a focus on developing cutting-edge algorithms and data-driven solutions.
+I’m a passionate Backend and Machine Learning Engineer 🤖✨ with a focus on developing cutting-edge algorithms and data-driven solutions.
 My work revolves around transforming raw data into actionable insights through advanced machine-learning techniques. 📊🔍

 With expertise in supervised and unsupervised learning, feature engineering, and model deployment, I work with tools and technologies like Python 🐍, TensorFlow ⚛️, and AWS ☁️ to build and refine predictive models.
 I thrive on solving complex problems and am committed to staying at the forefront of industry advancements. 🚀🔧